 The Group has a resilient balance sheet position, with net assets of £840.3 million as at 30 June 2022.
 The Group made a profit after tax of £77.8 million and delivered net cash flows from operating activities of £8.1 million, for the period ended 30 June 2022.
 As the analysis continues to show a strong forecast cash position, even under the severe economic conditions modelled in the sensitivity scenarios, the Directors continue to consider that the Group is well placed to manage business and financial risks in the current economic environment.
-Based on this assessment, the Directors confirm that they have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the period of not less than 12 months from the date of signing this Interim Report and Accounts and therefore have prepared the financial statements on a going concern basis.
+Based on this assessment, the Directors confirm that they have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the period of not less than 12 months from the date of signing the Financial Statements and therefore have prepared the Financial Statements on a going concern basis.